 Alternative TV Placements

-If the space above the fireplace is not an option, consider other locations in the room:
+If the space above the fireplace is not an option, consider other locations in the room.
+For comprehensive guidance on optimal TV placement, check out our guide on where to put TV in a living room with a fireplace.

 Adjacent Walls